Steve Ott: Early career and years in Dallas

-Ott was a first round draft pick of the Dallas Stars, 25th overall, at the 2000 NHL Entry Draft.
+Ott was a first round draft pick of the Dallas Stars, 25th overall, at the 2000 NHL entry draft.
 He then played junior hockey for the OHL's Windsor Spitfires and had a brief spell with the Utah Grizzlies of the American Hockey League (AHL) before joining the Stars' NHL roster.

 Ott represented Canada at the 2001 World Junior Hockey Championship, helping the team win the bronze medal.
 As part of his "peskiness", he learned and memorized offensive phrases in other languages to strategically annoy his opponents on the ice in a language they could understand.
 During the 2004–05 NHL lockout, Ott played for the Hamilton Bulldogs of the AHL, where he set a team record for penalty minutes in a season with 279.

 In the 2007–08 season, Ott was suspended by the NHL for three games for a hit to the head of Jordan Leopold of the Colorado Avalanche during a game on March 9, 2008.
-Ott also played in 18 playoff games for the Stars during their run to the Western Conference Finals.
+Ott also played in 18 playoff games for the Stars during their run to the Western Conference Final.

 Ott was suspended one game by the NHL on March 1, 2009, for an incident during a game on February 28, 2009, against the Anaheim Ducks, where he received a match penalty for eye gouging Travis Moen.
 Ott claimed the eye gouge was accidental.

 During the 2009–10 season, on March 31, 2010, Ott scored his first NHL career hat-trick at home against the San Jose Sharks.